gwax/www-gwax/posts/2005/01/spyjinks-aka-how-to-get-a-dsl-modem.rst

 :updated: 2005-09-23 17:03:20+00:00
 :tags: adventures

-I now have a DSL modem for when the DSL to my appartment actually gets connected.
+I now have a DSL modem for when the DSL to my apartment actually gets connected.
 It was a bit of an adventure to get the thing and I will explain the technique so that others can obtain DSL modems more efficiently.